 • Extraction to make way for the placement of braces

-• Certain medication may result in infected teeth (and therefore removal)
+• Certain medications may result in infected teeth (and therefore removal)

 • Certain medication that suppresses or impacts the immune system may cause teeth to become infected